 When I had the Kernels Popcorn location in the tunnel of a subway station/apartment/business complex in Toronto, I quickly learned from feedback the importance of smell.
 It was only a few weeks after opening that I placed a huge, industrial-size fan blowing both the fresh coconut oil popped corn, along with the sweet varietal flavors coming from the cooking kettle out to the passing customers.
 I cannot necessarily give you a direct measure of success, but I was a top 5 store in the first year and paid for my opening raw ingredients inventory before it even had to be paid for in 14 days.
 It was FREE Advertising.
 Smadvertising at it’s best, because it is the cheapest!

 NEVER a nude logo…..always with the USP.
-Kernels still use my USP over 20 years later!
+Kernels still use my USP “seen above and located below their logo” over 20 years later!